 External Roles & Activities

-(DLaw) Cath Sylvester: An interpretive enquiry into the content and delivery of the law undergraduate curriculum in the UK, May 2016-present.
+(DLaw) Cath Sylvester: An interpretive enquiry into the content and delivery of the law undergraduate curriculum in the UK, 2015-present.

 A passionate and innovative teacher, Chris was also one of the founding judges of the Routledge/ALT Teaching Law with Technology Prize.

 He is always interested in hearing from potential doctoral students and is willing to supervise students in the areas of law & sexuality, queer theory, and legal education.
 Please contact Chris directly at: firstname.lastname@example.org